SummaryRead the full fact sheet

 - Seek advice from your qualified health practitioner, your doctor or your pharmacist about the herbal medicine’s safety, quality and effectiveness.

-- Always purchase products from a reputable practitioner or pharmacist.
+- Always purchase products from a reputable source.
 Be cautious about buying herbal medicines or supplements manufactured overseas.

-- Take all herbal medicines strictly as prescribed and consult your health practitioner immediately if you experience any adverse reactions.
+- Take all herbal medicines strictly as prescribed and consult your health practitioner immediately if you experience any side effects.

 Where to get help